MichaelPNolan/esp32_basic_synth/README.md

 - S3 -> Ground
 - Sig -> IO12
 Here is the related video: https://youtu.be/l8GrNxElRkc
+##NOTES on changes to the ADC_Module
+In my project I didn't set up this chip but I did ADC direct to pins of ESP32 dev board and i developed different variations of filtering noise and over-sampling.
+However - then I pivoted to working with USB Midi controller and built on pots and sliders - making my own mapping for a Worlde Tuna Mini

+## SSD1306 OLED Display - main feature of this fork
+Primary benefit is to have feedback on notes and parameters and turn off serial communications used with the ArduinoIDE serial monitor.
+Code originally calling that is optioned out with #ifdef DISPLAY_1306 #endif using #else to call the original serial for debugging.
+This chip drivers - from what I've seen monochrome tiny displays as in old phone equipment.
+Its very light on power of course There is a 128x32 thin shallow version (that I used in my stand-alone synth) and the 128x64.
+I created code to write parameter name strings and overlay a bar that adjust as you turn the knob.
+Later I optimized the code to make use of infrequent refresh to clean up the animation about 12 fps so you can see mention of refresh rate.
+This is merely how many times a second we clear and rewrite the screen contents.
+That way I can just write only the changed strings/bars and reduce processing and communication overhead when the knobs are sending a lot of control changes.
+When it was doing to many I would hear audible noise as the I2S got delayed putting samples to the buffer.
+The OLED driver is setup using Core0 (whereas the i2s and processing audio samples is on the default Core1)

 ### ADC Mapping
 The adc module has been only tested with the ESP32 Audio Kit V2.2.